-Residents of California use personal identifying information to handle their banking, when they operate their vehicles, and to prove that they are who they say they are.
+Most peeople use personal identifying information to handle their banking, file taxes, and to access personal records.
 Because of the importance of personal identifying information, stealing someone else’s information can be treated as a serious criminal act.

-You can go over the factors involved with this kind of theft by reviewing California Penal Code Section 530.5: Identity Theft.
-Focus on the penalties for a conviction and options for legal defenses with the Simmrin Law Group.
+In this articel, we go over the factors involved with this kind of theft by examining California Penal Code Section 530.5: Identity Theft.
+Learn more on the penalties for a conviction and options for legal defenses with our criminal defense attorneys at the Simmrin Law Group.

 Legally Defining Identity Theft in California